NiBre99/RTutorOpportunityCost/README.md

 This package constitutes an interactive R problem set based on the RTutor package (https://github.com/skranz/RTutor).

-This is an interactive problem set based on the paper The Opportunity Cost of Debt Aversion, published by Mike Shi and Alejandro Martínez-Marquina in 2024.
+This is an interactive problem set based on the paper "The Opportunity Cost of Debt Aversion", published by Mike Shi and Alejandro Martínez-Marquina in 2024.

 Here, you will explore the influence of debt on financial decisions through an interactive learning experience in R.